amesar/mlflow-examples/README.md

 * [reproduce](python/reproduce) - Reproduce an existing run.
 * [benchmarks](python/benchmarks) - Simple scoring server performance benchmark.

-The sklearn and Spark ML examples also showcase:
+The sklearn and Spark ML examples also demonstrate:
 * Different ways to run a project with the mlflow CLI
 * Real-time server scoring with docker containers
 * Running a project against a Databricks cluster